-The accounts assessed interest meanwhile reached a high of 17.14% in Q2 2019 and has been falling since.
-The assessed average APR dropped to 15.78% in Q2 2020.
-In the table below, you can compare how the interest rates on credit card deals changed between 2019 and 2020.
+The accounts assessed interest meanwhile reached a high of 17.14% in Q2 2019 and had been falling, to resume its upward trend.
+The assessed average APR dropped in Q2 2020 but has since climbed higher.
+In the table below, you can compare how the interest rates on credit card deals changed between 2020 and 2021.

 |Period||Commercial Bank Interest Rates – All Accounts||Commercial Bank Interest Rates – Accounts Assessed Interest|

 Historical Changes in Credit Card Interest Rates

 If we look back, Americans these days deal with a high credit card APR.
 The last time the average interest rates for credit cards moved over the 15% mark was back in the 1990s.
 In 1995, it hit a high of 16.14%.
 The trend of a high credit card interest rate average continued between 1995 and 2000.
 During that period, the commercial bank interest rate on credit card plans never dropped under 15%.

 Some good credit card interest rate averages were seen in mid-2008, late 2013, and 2014.
 These years, the APR was under 12%, with the all-time low of 11.82% being recorded in August 2014.
 The national average APR has been on the rise ever since.
 The upwards trend reached a peak of 15.13% in May 2019.
 Then, there was a downwards movement, and the interest rate settled at 14.52% in May 2020, before starting a steady climb to reach 14.75 in the first quarter of 2021.